MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-add-on-premises-application.md

 ### Windows server

 To use application proxy, you need a Windows server running Windows Server 2012 R2 or later.
 You install the application proxy connector on the server.
-This connector server needs to connect to the application proxy services in Azure, and the on-premises applications that you plan to publish.
+This connector server needs to connect to the application proxy services in Microsoft Entra ID, and the on-premises applications that you plan to publish.

-For high availability in your production environment, we recommend having more than one Windows server.
+For high availability in your production environment, use more than one Windows server.
 For this tutorial, one Windows server is sufficient.

 > [!IMPORTANT]
 > **.NET Framework**